TeamVermeille/NuitDeLInfo/README.md

 * Latest tweets (#humanitarian) from NGOs
 * And why not : Population tracking data (graphs...), a NGO<->Media Platform to relay information to populations, a humanitarian version of `Kickstarter'... and so on !

+###Actual implementation
+We are aware that the specifications we gave to our project were way too large to be implemented in the given time (16 hours !).
+But we thought this would be interesting to actually write the ideas down and choose which ones we could implement.
+As only a couple members of our team have a decent web knowledge, we could not go as far as intended, and only did a light database with